mcddanielle/animation_code/README.md

 ### data_importerDM.py
 Collection of data reading subroutines, both binary and ascii.
-The ascii could be made faster using np.loadtxt()
+The ascii has been made faster using np.loadtxt()

 ### make_image.py
-Not fully updated - but uses colloid_plot_library.py as does the movie codes
+Uses colloid_plot_library.py as does the movie codes optional command line arguments, so you can set the plottime and output file type (png, pdf, etc) at run time.
+`$ ~/Codes/animation_code/make_image.py -t 5000 -f "pdf"`

 ### movie_maker.py
 For D.M.'s projects